UAlbanyArchives/arclight_integration_project/discovery_storage_spec.md

 **title**: The file name of the digital object.

-**date_created**: (If we are going by Hyrax terms) The date of creation determined and added to the archival object by the archivist, not necessarily the date the digital object was created.
+**date_display**: The date of creation determined and added to the archival object by the archivist, not necessarily the date the digital object was created.

 **collecting_area**: Archival collecting area of digital object.
 This is a derivative value of data contained in ArchivesSpace.